gagson/LiDAR-plus-object-detection/README.md

 [2]R, Okuda, "The pedestrian signal identification device," Japan Patent 6737968, Feb,07,2020.
 (奧田亮輔. 歩行者信号識別装置. 特許第6737968号.
 2020-02-07.)

 Custom model training and dataset:

 The raw dataset contains 4236 images that were mostly collected from train stations in the Kobe and Osaka regions in Japan.
-Object detector model training using TensorFlow/Keras backend approach referring to [25].
+Object detector model training using TensorFlow/Keras backend approach.
 Data augmentation methods of crop (0% Minimum Zoom, 20% Maximum Zoom), saturation (Between -25% and +25%), and brightness (Between -30% and +30%) were applied, and the final dataset consists of 10,674 images with 6,366 labelled platform edges.
 The following table shows the class label with the number of labelled objects:

 Class label: No. of labelled objects in custom-trained model (DangerZones20220323.mlmodel)